MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-performance.md

 ### Understand performance logs

-When you turn on this feature, three new log files are created:
+When you turn on this feature, four new log files are created:

 * The Query Execution Report
 * The Query Start Report